VnVentX/ETutor-Photo-Manager/README.md

 # eTutor_photosManager

-A project for manipulating photos
+A server that can CRUD imagines for E-Tutor